Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 	- one of the newer inexpensive dedicated offers based on low-end but dedicated servers, like the ones provided (at least in France) by `OVH <http://www.ovh.com>`_ and `Dedibox <http://www.dedibox.fr>`_.

-	- a guaranteed portion of a powerful virtualized (shared) server, like the very cheap and flexible `Gandi <http://www.gandi.net/hebergement/?lang=en>`_ offer
+	- a guaranteed portion of a powerful virtualized (shared) server, like the very cheap and flexible `Gandi <http://www.gandi.net/hebergement/?lang=en>`_ offer, knowing that some free 2-month testing could be done during the summer

 Optional: Uninterruptible Power Supply
 ______________________________________

 To avoid a cause of downtime in the in-home hosting scheme, using some kind of `Uninterruptible Power Supply <http://en.wikipedia.org/wiki/Uninterruptible_power_supply>`_ (UPS) is advised.